mtollefsen/notebooks/Data Cleanup/README.md

 ## Overwatch League Data Cleanup
-This is the SQLite code I used to clean data from the Overwatch League and turn it into a connected database.
-Not reflected in the code is the various queries I used to find errors in data and ensure it was clean and uniform.
+This is the SQLite code I used to clean data from the Overwatch League and turn it into a connected database (not reflected in the code is the various queries I used to find errors in the data and ensure it was clean and uniform).

 ## Before